AVanVlack/Giffard/README.md

 ### Heroku

 This repo is ready to be deploy to directly to Heroku.
 Use any Mongodb Database and S3 compatible storage.
 Deploy this repo directly to a dyno.
-NPM workstations will build the client and the server will handle the statics.
+NPM workstations will build the client and the server will handle the built statics.

-## Technology Stack

-- Server: Node, Express, MongoDB
-- Client: React(Functional/Hooks)
-- Authentication: bcrypt, jsonwebtoken
-- Testing: Jest
-- Demo Deployment:
-  - Front/Back: Heroku
-  - Database: Mongo Atlas
-  - S3 Storage: Backblaze B2

 ## To-Do